Edinburg, Maine

 Edinburg is a town in Penobscot County, Maine, United States.
 The population was 134 at the 2020 census.
 It is part of the Bangor Metropolitan Statistical Area.
 It is located between the towns of Argyle and Howland along Maine State Route 116 on the west bank of the Penobscot River.

 History

 Edinburg was undoubtedly named for the Scottish city Edinburgh, and probably by Scotsman John Bennoch, an early settler of nearby Orono who built a road between that town and Medford, Maine, in 1826 which ran through what is now Edinburg.
 The town was incorporated in 1835, and by 1843 it had 52 residents, 23 of them children.
-By 1859 the population was 93, approximately where it remains today.
+By 1859 the population was 93.

 Corp.
 Asbury F. Haynes of the 17th Maine Regiment, who was born in Edinburg in 1842, captured the Confederate battle flag at the Battle of Sayler's Creek in Virginia, April 6, 1865, an action which won him the Medal of Honor.
 He lived until 1931 and is buried at Lakeview Cemetery in Seattle, Washington.